chuncaohenli/raiden_deep_learning/Mid Present.md

 - Improve the DQN.
 Change the settings of the game so that the enemies will appear in a random initail point instead of a fixed point now.
 Moreover we could add noise on the movements of enemies to see if DQN could be stable and perform well.
 - Implement A3C and PPO

+## A3C implementation
+We implemented A3C algorithm to train our agent for game Raiden.
+### Why A3C
+DQN algorithm is very time-consuming.
+Using my own laptop to train the model for 10 hours will only finish about 40,000 iterations.
+So in order to find a more efficient algorithm, we find A3C, which is a improvement version of actor critic algorithm.
+Compared with other DQN algorithms, it has several prons:
+- Faster
+- Simpler
+- More robust
+- Better scores
+### A3C performance